 Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies Internal Auditor The internal audit activity will remain free from interference by any element in the organization, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and mental attitude.
 There are no independence concerns involving financial analyst, investment banks and rating agencies as there are no material public information being disclosed ahead to any group other than what is disclosed publicly to the regulators within the prescribed time period for reporting.
 External Auditor The External Auditor may not provide the following services to the Company: 1.
 Management responsibilities; 2.
 Preparing accounting records and financial statements; 3.
 Financial information systems design and implementation; and 4.
-Litigation support and legal services investment banks an public information be ndence concerns involvind rating agencies as the sing disclosed ahead to an olicly to the regulators witing. ere are no material ny group other than
+Litigation support and legal services There are no independence concerns involving financial and investment banks and rating agencies as there are no mar public information being disclosed ahead to any group other what is disclosed publicly to the regulators within the prescr time period for reporting. ere are no material ny group other than